 - acute pericarditis — symptoms begin suddenly, but don’t last long

-- chronic pericarditis – symptoms develop gradually but may persist after an acute attack
+- chronic pericarditis — symptoms develop gradually and persist, or may persist after an acute attack

 - recurring pericarditis — repeated attacks of acute pericarditis

 The most common symptom of pericarditis is sharp, piercing chest pain in the centre or left hand of your chest.

 Depending on the cause of pericarditis, symptoms may also include: